← Back to work

 One escape hatch, not a full editor

-A single pinned-properties band.
-Admin curates which fields appear there.
+A single pinned surface at the top of the page.
+Admin curates which properties appear there.
 Everything else stays where Ataccama designed it.

 03